Sploder-Saptarshi/sploder-revival/README.md

 For using Sploder Revival securely as an end-user, we recommend you to download the official launcher directly from the [Sploder Revival website](https://sploder.net/).
 It will prompt you to download it when necessary.

-In order to use the Sploder Revival for development purposes (in a usable state, not via [Ruffle](https://ruffle.rs/)), you will need to install a working version of Flash Player.
+In order to use the Sploder Revival either for development purposes (in a usable state, not via [Ruffle](https://ruffle.rs/)) or you don't wanna use the launcher, you will need to install a working version of Flash Player.
 We recommend downloading either of these:

 - [CleanFlash](https://gitlab.com/cleanflash/installer) A modified Chinese Flash Player without adware.
 Flash in China still receives security updates for Windows and macOS.
 - [Adobe Flash Player](https://archive.org/details/flashplayer_old) Official version of Flash Player available in all other regions.
 No longer updated after December of 2020.